Rookie Card Year: 1999

 Serena Williams Cut Signature Exemplars

-- The first letter "e" is legible and forming a closed loop.
+- The first letter "e" is legible and forms a closed loop.

-- More often than not, the last letter "a" includes a flair coming off the end of the letter that resembles a backwards "c."
+- More often than not, the last letter "a" includes a flair coming off the end of the letter that resembles a backward "c."

 - The last name is usually absent.